Project Management and WFH

 Team Member Sanity Team members who have not worked remotely for extensive periods of time will require additional interaction until they nail down their “remote routine”.
 Extensive anecdotal research indicates that it takes 1-2 weeks for first time remote workers to mentally get into the groove and be productive when working remotely for the first time.

 Video Conferencing If not already in place is critical for your team, this is the time to review the organizations needs and solutions.
 In addition to improving overall communication, systems that have screen sharing and other features enable efficient communication in meetings by keeping everyone on the same page.

 Chat / Instant Messaging There are many options here too.
 As organizations grow, we find that more and more communication happens in the context of the project management platform.
 The PM platform keeps questions and conversations contextually relevant, captures information for people not included in the immediate conversation, and does not lose information as part of an overloaded thread.

-Victory has over a decade of experience helping distributed teams stay securely connected, operational, and productive.
-Victory’s Remote Team / Work from Home security solutions help clients navigate and seamlessly deploy flexible and secure remote work environments.
-Victory’s all domestic team combines operational savvy with strategic and tactical experience to transform businesses globally.
+Our team has over a decade of experience helping distributed teams stay securely connected, operational, and productive.
+Our Remote Team / Work from Home security solutions help clients navigate and seamlessly deploy flexible and secure remote work environments.
+Our all domestic team combines operational savvy with strategic and tactical experience to transform businesses globally.